clojure-numerics/core.matrix.stats/README.md

 core.matrix.stats
 =================

+This project is now *DEPRECATED*.
+Equivalent functionality has now been integrated into the main core.matrix project

+## Overview

 Statistical function library for Clojure using `core.matrix`

 The purpose of this library is to provide useful statistical functions